 Undergraduate Internship Initiative

 To provide real world opportunities that prepare Purdue Liberal Arts students for inspired careers and bold leadership, the College created Job-Ready to make internships a viable option for more of our students.
 To that end, the College is committed to providing up to $2K in financial support to students who choose to pursue unpaid and low-paid summer internships off campus.
 Eligible internship sites include not-for-profit organizations, government, social enterprises, and for-profit firms.
+Job-Ready Awards do not support study abroad, field schools, or other internships that charge students to participate.
 The Job-Ready Awards are funded by philanthropic support to the College.
 To support Job-Ready, click here.

 In publications from Fortune to Fast Company, employers agree that the best graduates come into the workforce with a combination of strong academic preparation and practical on-the-job experience gleaned from internships.
 The need for internships is particularly true for liberal arts students, whose exceptional communication, problem solving, and strategic thinking capabilities can be put into practice and garner the attention of potential employers through meaningful internships.
 Among various experiential learning opportunities, the Gallup-Purdue Index points to internships as one of the “Big Six” key college experiences that prepare students well for life and enhance their chance of completing their degree on time.